Escaping the End Prologue

 Edited by Joyce Tugan

 Thank you for reading the prologue.
 Be sure to leave any comments and feedback.
-Also be sure to check out my published book, Last Hero.

 Next Mykala must face the nightmare he's waken up to.
 The piles of bones and blood stains are clear indicators that he had taken part in killing countless others.
 Mykala makes his way home, hopeful that his wife is there alive.